-competition in one geographic area disciplines prices in other geographic areas, as carrier pricing is insufficiently granular to price discriminate in a way that targets potential market power in a census block (or even a city).
+Likewise, this proceeding offers us little insight into the elasticity of the supply of telecommunications services.
+Carriers have asserted, for example, that competition in one geographic area disciplines prices in other geographic areas, as carrier pricing is insufficiently granular to price discriminate in a way that targets potential market power in a census block (or even a city).
 And carriers have further asserted that the threat of market entry, even in a market with one telecommunications supplier, disciplines prices.
 A further refinement of this study might explore methods to approximate carrier supply decisions.
-For example, the threat of a cable company's footprint expansion may limit the ability of an adjacent legacy phone company to sustain supra-competitive prices.84 Although it is difficult to measure the existence or extent of such horizontal price pressure from the mere potential of competitive market entry, when a new entrant (like Google) does in fact put specific plans in action to build new facilities, the incumbent carriers have reacted by increases in speed and/or decreases in cost.85
+If, for example, a cable company prices its services on a zip code-by-zip code basis, then a zip code where the company does not offer service to all households may still see price competition from that carrier's less granular carrier pricing policies.
+Similarly, at the edges of a cable company's territory, the threat of the cable company's footprint expansion may limit the ability of an adjacent legacy phone company to sustain supra-competitive prices.322 Although it is difficult to measure the existence or extent of such horizontal price pressure from the mere potential of competitive market entry, when a new entrant (like Google) does in fact put specific plans in action to build new facilities, the incumbent carriers have reacted by increases in speed and/or decreases in cost.323